joeytwiddle/significant-white-space/README.md

 ```

   Just be careful not to mix things up.
 For example, do not follow a `{` curly by some text and *then* newline and indent.
 That mid-line curly will not be stripped, but the indent will cause a new one to be injected.

+  If a multi-line block needs a trailing semicolon, then it should be wrapped in brackets:

+    // Curly file:
+    var opts = ({
+        ...
+    });

+    // SWS file:
+    var opts = (
+        ...
+    )

+  Although see `leadLinesRequiringSemicolonEnd` for possible progress at automating this.
+(But we may want to deprecate that in future; it might not be very tolerant.)

 - Breaking a line up over multiple lines may introduce unwanted curlies if the later lines are indented, and will also suffer from semicolon-insertion.
 (You can get away with mixed indentation, but then face issues with semicolon-injection.)
 Unindented multi-line expressions should work fine if semicolonInsertion is disabled.